Dynamically generated concatenated codes and their phase diagrams

-Similar models of dynamically generated concatenated codes have been introduced independently in Ref.~\cite{Yadavalli2023}.
-The present work differs in several ways.
+\gs{In the most idealized setting of quantum error correction, quantum information is (1) perfectly encoded into a stabilizer code, which is then (2) fed through an (uncorrelated) Pauli channel, followed by (3) a perfect syndrome measurement.
+For concatenated codes, this setup corresponds to placing noise only on the leaves.
+As in Ref.~\cite{Yadavalli2023}, which independently introduced similar models of dynamically generated concatenated codes, we generalize beyond this simplistic scenario by allowing step (1) to also be noisy, i.e. introducing errors into the bulk of the tree.} The present work differs from Ref.~\cite{Yadavalli2023} in several ways.
 First, we focus on the optimal decoder, formulated as a tensor network.
-Second, we emphasize the statistical mechanics interpretation of these error models, probing the spin glass structure in the coding phase and examining the scaling behavior using both numerical and analytical methods. {In a forthcoming work, we also go beyond the ``singletree'' geometry to develop a fault-tolerant protocol~\cite{Sommers2025}.}
+Second, we emphasize the statistical mechanics interpretation of these error models, probing the spin glass structure in the coding phase and examining the scaling behavior using both numerical and analytical methods. \gs{In a forthcoming work, we also go beyond the ``singletree'' geometry to develop a fault-tolerant state preparation protocol~\cite{Sommers2025}, which incorporates mid-circuit measurements with noisy ancillas and thus lifts constraint (3).}

+\gs{An additional motivation for studying noisy trees comes from the realm of low-density parity-check LDPC codes.
+With a slight change in perspective---interpreting the tree graph as a \textit{finite-rate}, $\textit{classical}$ Tanner code rather than the encoding circuit of a single logical qubit---the recursive methods detailed here serve as probes of the finite-temperature phases of classical LDPC codes on locally tree-like expander graphs~\cite{Tibor}.
+The energy barriers of these classical LDPC codes are, in turn, closely related to those of quantum LDPC codes obtained via product constructions~\cite{Breuckmann2021,Placke2024}.}

 The paper proceeds as follows.
 In~\autoref{sect:setup} we define and classify the encoding circuits using tensor enumerators.~\autoref{sect:methods} discusses optimal decoding of Pauli errors, deriving a recursion relation for the distribution of logical class probabilities.~\autoref{sect:unheralded} applies these methods to two models: depolarizing noise applied to the surface of a code with optimal distance scaling, and independent bit and phase flips applied to the ``Bell tree''~\cite{Yadavalli2023}, which generates a CSS code.
 Turning to heralded noise models,~\autoref{sect:herald} presents the theory of heralded surface errors, while~\autoref{sect:bell} offers a case study of the Bell tree with bulk and surface errors.
 We conclude in~\autoref{sect:conclude}, reserving several details for the Supplement~\cite{supp-ref}.